 Price risk is the risk of variability in fair value due to movements in equity or market prices.
-As at July 31, 2021 and October 31, 2020, the Company is exposed to this risk on its contingent consideration payable in Heritage Common Shares pursuant to the acquisition of Purefarma, Opticann and P5.
+As at July 31, 2022 and October 31, 2021, the Company is exposed to this risk on its contingent consideration payable in Heritage

+Common Shares pursuant to the acquisition of Opticann, Purefarma and Premium 5, and the derivative liabilities payable in Common Shares.